 Following the completion of the self-referral form, the individual is put in touch with a Doctor Advisor, who will recommend different types of support which are available through the service.

-When Peer Support is recommended, contact is then made by phone and peer support sessions are arranged between a volunteer, like myself, and the individual for mutually agreeable times.
+When Wellbeing Ally Support is recommended, contact is then made and online sessions are arranged between a volunteer, like myself, and the individual for mutually agreeable times.

 People are encouraged to have more than one conversation, up to a maximum of six sessions.